Everything you need to know for Friday night’s Betfred Super League clash between Wigan Warriors and Warrington Wolves.

-Wigan Warriors travel to Warrington Wolves on Friday night in Round 6 of the Betfred Super League.
+Wigan Warriors host Warrington Wolves in Round 26 of the Betfred Super League on Friday night.

 Here is Wigan’s 19-man squad:

 Warrington currently sit in second place in the Betfred Super League table with 15 wins from 25 games in 2019.

 The Wolves have also reached the Coral Challenge Cup Final, where they will play St Helens at Wembley Stadium, next Saturday after beating Hull FC in the semi-final stage in July.